lama-development/ShotSpotter/README.md

 | Idle  | 0.03 ms  |
 | Peak  | 0.04 ms  |

+## 📥 Installation
+- Rename the folder from `ShotSpotter-main` to `ShotSpotter`
+- Drag the folder to your server resource folder
+- Add `start ShotSpotter` or `ensure ShotSpotter` to your server.cfg

 ## :white_check_mark: **Changelog**
 > **v1.4**
 > - Added version checker